 So try to think of ways of lighting up their experiences during the event or as they are leaving.

-Nighttime is more about enjoying a fun party than it is about playing high precision golf.
+Nighttime is more about enjoying a fun party than it is about playing high-precision golf.

 It is more about fun.
-So view your golf course as a night club or event venture more than being just a golf course.
+So view your golf course as a nightclub or event venture more than being just a golf course.

 There is less time compared to during the day.

-A majority of golf events begin at 7 pm and shouldn’t go any later than 11:30 pm.
+The majority of golf events begin at 7 pm and shouldn’t go any later than 11:30 pm.

 We have discovered that getting everybody back to the night putting green or clubhouse by around 10:30 is optimal.